DigitalRuby/MailDemon/README.md

 # & Mail Demon &

-Mail Demon is a simple and lightweight C# smtp server.
-Code is simple and easy to follow.
+Mail Demon is a simple and lightweight C# smtp server for sending unlimited emails and text messages.
+With a focus on simplicity and performance, you'll be able to easily send thousands of messages per second even on a cheap Linux VPS.

 After fussing with hMailServer on Windows and PostFix on Linux and being very frustrated with both, I decided to write my own smtp server.
 Now you can send messages with ease.

-MailDemon requires .NET core 2.1 installed, or you can build a stand-alone executable to remove this dependancy.
+Mail Demon requires .NET core 2.1 installed, or you can build a stand-alone executable to remove this dependancy.

 Make sure to set appsettings.json to your required parameters or things will not work.